Qyutou/last_watched_series/README.md

 # last_watched_series
-A simple command-line application for memorizing the last watched series.
+A simple command-line application to manage the last watched series.

 # Installation